Chart Color Schemes

 Menangle lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Menangle's population is estimated at around 1,562 as of Feb 2026.
-This reflects an increase from the 2021 Census figure of 1,252 people.
-The growth of 310 people (24.8%) since the census is inferred from AreaSearch's estimate of the resident population at 1,393 following examination of ABS data released in June 2024 and an additional 301 validated new addresses since the Census date.
-This results in a density ratio of 45 persons per square kilometer.
-Menangle's growth rate exceeded both the state (7.8%) and Greater Sydney figures, marking it as a growth leader in the region.
-Interstate migration contributed approximately 61.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Menangle's population is estimated at around 1,562 as of Feb 2026.
+This reflects an increase of 310 people (24.8%) since the 2021 Census, which reported a population of 1,252 people.
+The change is inferred from the resident population of 1,393 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 301 validated new addresses since the Census date.
+This level of population equates to a density ratio of 45 persons per square kilometer.
+Menangle's growth since the 2021 census exceeded the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 61.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Future population trends predict exceptional growth for Menangle, placing it in the top 10 percent nationally.
-The area is expected to expand by 4,321 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 268.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends predict exceptional growth, placing Menangle in the top 10 percent of national statistical areas, with an expected expansion of 3,965 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 243.0% in total over the 17 years.

 Frequently Asked Questions - Population